exonum/exonum-doc/src/advanced/merkle-index.md

 ### General description

-*Proofnode* is a recursively defined structure that's designed to provide evidence to client that a certain set of values is contained in a contiguos range of indices.
+*Proofnode* is a recursively defined structure that's designed to provide evidence to client that a certain set of values is contained in a contiguous range of indices.

-For a given range of indices [**start\_index**, **end\_index**) the proof contains binary-tree-like structure, containing **values** of elements from the leaves with requested indices and **hashes** of all neighbour leaves/nodes on the way up to the root of tree (excluding the root itself).
+For a given range of indices [**start\_index**, **end\_index**) the proof contains binary-tree-like structure, containing **values** of elements from the leaves with requested indices and **hashes** of all neighbor leaves/nodes on the way up to the root of tree (excluding the root itself).
 It doesn't contain the **indices** themselves, as they can be deduced from the structure's form.